kajetansw/kajetan-dev-blog/content/posts/2019/05/learning-session-7/index.md

 **\>> [“lodash-decorators” npm package](https://www.npmjs.com/package/lodash-decorators)**

 The cool thing I found recently is the utility decorators for JavaScript (apparently also for TypeScript) based on popular lodash library.
-Here you can find decorators like @Memoize or @Bind.
+Here you can find decorators like `@Memoize` or `@Bind`.

 ---